Skip to main content

 Overview

-Users can provide feedback to Glean Assistant responses by clicking the upvote (👍) or downvote (👎) buttons included at the bottom of the chat window.
-You can opt to have this feedback sent to a company email alias for review.
-Example of user feedback
+You can provide feedback to Glean Assistant responses by clicking the upvote (👍) or downvote (👎) buttons included at the bottom of the chat window in Glean Assistant.

 To configure feedback emails:

-1. Navigate to Admin Console > Settings > Help.
+1. Navigate to Admin Console → Customization → In-product help.

 2. Expand the Feedback dropdown, and click the Advanced preferences button.

-3. Enter the email address(es) you wish to receive the feedback to, and click Save.
-You can assign different email aliases for different feedback types (e.g. Chat vs Search) if you wish.
+3. Enter the email address(es) you want to send the feedback to.
+You can assign different email aliases for different feedback types, such as Chat or Search.

-For security purposes, you are only able to enter an email address belonging to one of your company’s domains.
-If you do not see the domain you wish to send the feedback to, please contact Glean Support to have it added.
+For security purposes, you can only enter an email address that belongs to one of your company's domains.
+If you do not see the domain you want to send the feedback to, contact Glean Support to add it.

 Sending Feedback to Slack